Cubbun/RStudio_paper_writing_course/README.md

 Please cite this compendium as:

-> Authors, (2024). *Compendium of R code and data for Title of your
+> David Hug, (2024). *Compendium of R code and data for Title of your
 > paper goes here*.
 Accessed 06 Jun 2024.
 Online at
 > <https://doi.org/xxx/xxx>